pyne/pyne/doc-src/source/doc/usersguide/get_install.rst

     prompt%> make

 This will create the 64-bit executable named **flukahp**.
-At this point you are ready to get the alpha_release_fludag repository.
+At this point you are ready to get the FluDAG alpha_release repository.

 *FluDAG, Alpha Release*

-Get the FluDAG Alpha Release repository by cloning the UW-Madison DAGMC repository and checking out the alpha_release branch:
+Get the FluDAG Alpha Release repository by cloning the UW-Madison DAGMC repository from github.com and checking out the alpha_release branch:
 ::

     prompt%> git clone https://github.com/svalinn/DAGMC.git